wtk34500000/rails-pratice/README.md

 - Create a worker
 - Delete a worker
 - Create a work order
-- Assigning a worker to an order
+- Assigning a worker to an order(A max of 5 workers)
 - Fetch all work orders:
   ⋅⋅⋅ For a specific worker
   ⋅⋅⋅ Sorted by deadline